Justsharon/my-js-playground/readme.md

-### The purpose of these repository is to train my js muscles
+### The purpose of this repository is to train my js muscles